 The Capital Plan was last adopted by the SFMTA Board of Directors in October 2013.
-To kick off the update process the Executive Team established the capital need prioritization criteria based on agency plans, goals, and adopted policies, specifically the Strategic Plan.
+To kick off the update process, the Executive Team established the capital need prioritization criteria based on agency plans, goals, and adopted policies, specifically the Strategic Plan.
 The Strategic Plan establishes the goals, objectives, and metrics by which the agency will be measured from Fiscal Year (FY) 2013 through FY 2018.
-Figure 4 provides an overview of the Strategic Plan goals and criteria.
-The Executive Team established the relative importance of each criterion through the application of a pair-wise comparison technique.
-During a workshop, the directors used real-time information gathering to display criteria preferences, allowing them to immediately see the impact and trade-offs of the choices they made and express their judgments concerning the relative importance of each individual pair of criteria.
-Figure 5 illustrates the capital need evaluation criteria and weights.
+Figure 3 provides an overview of the Strategic Plan goals and criteria.